HHassig/decidim_application/README.md

 ### Assemblies
 I was unable to delete every assembly in the admin panel.
 There were always at least two assemblies in the view, and I was unable to find them in the admin panel.

-### High Learning Curve for Customization
+### Steep Learning Curve for Customization
-There appears to be a lot of leg-work to fully customize a Decidim install, and a lot of learning is required to know which elements are being changed and where to change said element.
+There appears to be a lot of legwork to fully customize a Decidim install, and a lot of learning is required to know which elements are being changed and where to change said element.
 This is good for non-developers, but it often feels like extra steps to change an image or text.

 ### Production
 Deploying my Decidim application to both Fly and Heroku failed.
-On Heroku, I had to downgrade to build-20, and deploying still failed.
+On Heroku, I had to downgrade to [stack-20](https://devcenter.heroku.com/articles/heroku-20-stack), and deploying still failed.
 As this was outside of the scope of this test, I did not pursue it, but it wasn’t as straightforward as I’d expect.
 My next steps would be to check the [documentation](https://docs.decidim.org/en/v0.27/install/#_deploy).

 ## Screenshots
 ![Landing Page](https://i.imgur.com/L1LBtpA.png)